 The International Visegrad Fund is an international organization based in Bratislava founded by the governments of the Visegrad Group (V4) countries—the Czech Republic, Hungary, the Republic of Poland, and the Slovak Republic.

-In order to apply for these scholarships, applicants should pass the officially recognized advanced level English language exam.
+In order to apply for these endowments, applicants should pass the officially recognized advanced level English language exam.

-Course Level: Scholarships are awarded for pursuing research program at the Open Society Archives (OSA) at the Central European University in Budapest.
+Course Level: The studentships are awarded for pursuing research program at the Open Society Archives (OSA) at the Central European University in Budapest.

 Study Subject (s): Research topics for the academic year 2016-2017: